The River Wye

 The River Wye was voted Britain’s favourite river thanks to its stunning scenery and abundant wildlife, with features of interest for everyone.
 As the Wye and Usk Foundation will tell you, it’s for: ‘rowers, canoeists, anglers, walkers, nature lovers and anyone with an eye for scenic beauty’.

-Explore the Wye Valley with a relaxing canoe or kayak trip with Wye Valley Canoes.
+Explore the Wye Valley with a relaxing canoe or kayak trip.
 Hire a Canadian canoe, or a single or double kayak for a few hours or even up to a few days.
 Half a day will take you to Hay-on-Wye, the second-hand bookshop capital of the world and a fantastic place to potter around for an afternoon; a longer spell will take you to pretty Monmouth, where you can stay overnight.

 The River Teifi